The 8 Best Teas For Soothing Anxiety

-Start your day with a cup of green tea.
-You can choose Japanese green teas which are steamed and notable for their slightly sweet and grassy flavors or opt instead for roasted Chinese green teas.
-Which offer toasty and earthy flavor.
+Start your day with a cup of one of our Japanese green teas, which are steamed and notable for their slightly sweet and grassy flavors or opt instead for a roasted Chinese green tea which offers a toasty and earthy flavor.
 Green tea should not be brewed with boiling water as the high temperature can cause the brew to taste bitter.
-Instead, brew green tea with water between 150 and 170 degrees Fahrenheit.
+Instead, brew green tea with water between 160 and 180 degrees Fahrenheit (70-82 degress Celsius).
 Steep for 1 to 3 minutes.

 3. Passionflower Tea

 Passionflower tea is made from flowers of hundreds of species in the Passiflora family.
 Passionflower tea offers a delicate flavor profile with sweet notes.
 It has a mild flavor so it can easily be mixed with other herbs such as lemongrass and chamomile.

 Passionflower tea has long been used in Europe as a natural remedy for anxiety.
 Research shows that flavonoids in passionflower tea have modulating effects on GABA receptors.
 This herbal tea also contains the flavone chrysin, which was shown to be as effective at reducing anxiety as midazolam—a commonly prescribed anxiety medication (3).